AlexandrosPanag/My_Python_Projects/README.md

 ---

 There are two Boolean values : True & False.
 They can be created by comparing values , for instance by using the equal operator ==.

+If_Else Statements
+---

+Basic format of how we can use if & else statements in Python